 A. Sutherland - AncientPages.com - 'Burnt mounds' also known as fulacht fiadh are thought to be cooking places of the legendary soldiers of the High Kings of Ireland.
-They were also used by ancient Celtic communities celebrating two great Celtic fire festivals, Samhain ('Summer End') and Beltane (the beginning of summer').
+They were also used by ancient Celtic communities to celebrate two great Celtic fire festivals, Samhain ('Summer End') and Beltane (the beginning of summer).

 This millennia-old tradition of cooking pits survived from the Bronze Age (1800 BC) until the Elizabethan Era, from 1558 to 1603.